emanmkhareez/read-note/301/read5.md

 Once you have a static application, what do you need to add?

+I need to add to state to make app more interactive

 What are the three questions you can ask to determine if something is state?

-1. Factual 2.
-Interpretive 3.
-Evaluative Page 5 FACTUAL
+it passed in from a parent via props?
+Does it remain unchanged over time?
+Can you compute it based on any other state or props in your component

-How can you identify where state needs to live?]
+How can you identify where state needs to live? you must Identify the component that renders something based on that state.